Understanding Care Choices

 You live in your own self-contained flat within a purpose-built housing complex but have shared spaces like lounges, gardens and activity rooms that create a welcoming community.
 Every care plan is personalised; some residents receive regular daily visits, while others just like knowing help is nearby.

-Image of 2 Care Assistants and an man in a home setting, passing over a cup of tea.
+Image of 2 Care Assistants in a blue uniform and an man in a home setting, passing over a cup of tea.

 Care Homes